 As is often the case in a small town, Jean doesn't have a public transportation system that people use for their commute.

-In terms of college education, Jean is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.71% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Jean is somewhat higher than in the average US city of 21.84%: 25.71% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Jean in 2022 was $64,734, which is wealthy relative to Nevada and the nation.
 This equates to an annual income of $258,936 for a family of four.
 However, Jean contains both very wealthy and poor people as well.